 MSW/MPH dual-degree students are permitted to take a maximum of three courses outside of the MSW program towards their degree.
 If students count three Public Health courses towards their MSW degree, their remaining 13 CUs for the MSW must be courses at SP2.
 Likewise, the MPH program permits MSW/MPH dual-degree students to take up to three of their MPH courses outside the Public Health program.
 In practice, this usually means that students who want to cross-count the maximum allowable number of courses between the two degrees do not have room to take classes outside SP2 or the PUBH program.
 However, students may be able to work with their advisor to find a course outside SP2 and Public Health that is one of their six cross-counted courses.
 Alternatively, students may choose to take additional courses beyond what they need for the two degrees.

 Dual-degree students who are not completing SWRK 6040/6140 in the academic year immediately preceding the year in which they will take advanced practice class (SWRK 7040/7080 and SWRK 7140/7180) are responsible for reaching out to the School of Social Policy & Practice (SP2) Office of Field Education in December to begin planning for the upcoming year’s advanced field placement.

 Students completing the Global Human Rights certificate should pay special attention to this policy, as it means they will most likely need all of their GHR courses to be SWRK and PUBH classes.

 The following is a sample plan of study for a dual MSW/MPH student.
-Students will have the opportunity to work with their academic advisor to discuss their plans along the way.
+Students are highly encouraged to work closely with the program directors on their course plan.

 |1||SWRK 6010: History/Philos.
 Soc.
 Work and Soc.
 Welfare||SWRK 6150: Intro to SW Research|